willcliffy/live-wave-function-collapse/rust/README.md

 Currently:
 Driver interacts with Godot and manages the single Collapser thread.
 The Collapser thread contains the map.
-The map contains slots and chunks.
-The chunks are allowed to operate on slots through mutable reference to map.
+The map contains cells and chunks.
+The chunks are allowed to operate on cells through mutable reference to map.

 Ideally:
 Driver stays as is.